Clutter family murders: Victims

 Approximately 1,000 mourners attended the Clutter family funeral, packing the First Methodist Church in Garden City, Kansas, county seat of Finney County, seven miles east of Holcomb.
 A majority of that crowd were also present at the burial at Valley View Cemetery, on the north edge of Garden City.
 The parents' graves are in the center, marked by a double headstone.
-Nancy's grave and single headstone is just to the left; those of Kenyon are just to the right.
+Nancy's grave and single headstone is just to the left; that of Kenyon is just to the right.